 We tend to think about diversity primarily in social terms, for obvious reasons.
 But there is also a connection to environmental impact that may not be so apparent at first glance.

-Another study that focused on the United States made a similar finding: Companies with at least two women were significantly more likely to make commitments to renewable energy.
+Another study found that US companies with at least two women were significantly more likely to make commitments to renewable energy.
 That, in turn, had a positive impact on financial performance.31

-Yet another paper took a different route to impact, looking at the relationships between board gender diversity and disclosure of greenhouse gas (GHG) emissions, and how both affect corporate reputations.
+Yet another paper looked at the relationships between board gender diversity and disclosure of greenhouse gas (GHG) emissions, and how both affect corporate reputations.
 The authors found a positive but not significant relationship between gender diversity on the board and disclosure of emissions, while the relationship between GHG disclosure and corporate reputation is both positive and significant.32

 Finally, another 2019 paper found that firms with female CEOs produced less air and water pollution and had lower GHG emissions.
 The reductions in pollution and greenhouse gas emissions were particularly noteworthy when the gender of a firm’s CEO changed from male to female.33